ivantcholakov/starter-public-edition-4/www/assets/js/lib/bootstrap-material-design/README.md

   1. When using SASS, `@import` directives cannot be interpolated.
 Given the variety of configurations, the typical `bower_components` directory is occasionally in a different location.
 Given the options, a `loadPath` was [added to the SASS compiler](https://github.com/FezVrasta/bootstrap-material-design/pull/762/files) so that bootstrap files could be loaded without specifying the path to the `bower_components` directory.
 You may similarly need to add a load path to your compiler.
-It is still debatable if this is for the greater good, but seems like the only way to accomodate multiple configurations.
+It is still debatable if this is for the greater good, but seems like the only way to accommodate multiple configurations.
   2. This project will install both `bootstrap` and `bootstrap-sass` in `bower_components`.
 Each is used for the LESS and SASS version compilation respectively.
 If you are only using one, feel free to [ignore the other bower dependency](http://stackoverflow.com/a/27791606/2363935).

 ## Support and Contributions